tunroam/paper/report/500result.md

 #### Additional

-The following findings do not contribute to the protocol we ought to develop, however, they do provide insights for future research.
+The following findings do not contribute to the protocol we developed.
+However,
+they do provide insights for future research.

 - The router used for our research is able to function as a RADIUS client,